kaijiang/kaijiang.github.com/source/about/index.markdown

 ## Summary

-    With strong technical background in network security, Intrusion Prevention systems, Next Generation Firewall etc.
+    I'm a back-end Linux/UNIX Developer with strong technical background in network security, Intrusion Prevention systems, Next Generation Firewall for about 5 years.

+    I graduated from Harbin Institute of Technology and got my master degree in 2010.

-    Now working in Juniper Networks, which is a company leading the revolution in networking.
+    Now I'm working in Juniper Networks, which is a company leading the revolution in networking.

     Strong capabilities include:
     - Parallel/Multicore Programming
     - Multithread/Multiprocess Programming
     - Linux system(kernel, driver etc.)